 Freemake Audio Converter

-Freemake Audio Converter is a free music software for Windows that let’s you convert almost all non-protected audio files into: MP3, OGG, WMA, FLAC, OGG, AAC and other format.
+Audio Conversion software by Freemake is a free music tool for Windows that let’s you convert almost all non-protected audio files into: MP3, OGG, WMA, FLAC, OGG, AAC and other format.
 It also accepts most popular video formats in case you need to extract audio from video.
 The free tool has a number of ready presets as well as custom mode to edit bitrate, sample rate and channel.
 Besides that Freemake Audio Converter can convert files in a batch and/or join them in a one long track.

 Unfortunately, there are no more additional options.
 However, if you need to convert a track from a rare format into a more popular one, Freemake Audio Converter is right what you need.